-The EPA has been overseeing an assessment program at Glenelg East since 2012, to monitor soil vapour for chemicals including trichloroethene (TCE), coming from a former dry cleaner at 37–41 Cliff Street.
+Since 2014 the EPA has managed an assessment program to monitor groundwater and soil vapour coming from the former Glenelg Dry Cleaners at 37–41 Cliff Street.

 During March 2017, the EPA installed additional groundwater wells and soil vapour bores, to delineate the groundwater and soil vapour plumes.
 This was to monitor the progress of the contamination and also to determine if detection in the western part of the area is related to this former dry cleaning site or if it is a separate source.
 The assessment area has increased slightly in the south western corner to include an approximate 25 additional properties.

-Groundwater contamination has not been fully delineated to the north and west of the assessment area.
-During October 2017, the EPA will be installing additional groundwater wells to monitor the groundwater contamination and also to determine the full extent of the plume in the western part of the area.
-The area is being increased slightly to the west, to include an approximate 140 additional properties (please see map overleaf).
+During October 2017, the EPA installed additional groundwater wells to monitor the groundwater contamination and also to determine the full extent of the plume in the western part of the area.
+The area was increased slightly to the west, to include an approximate 140 additional properties.

 As per previous advice, please do not use groundwater (bore water) for any purpose.
 Mains water and water from rainwater tanks are not affected.
 Home grown fruit and vegetables are safe to consume, provided they are not watered using bore water.